MyNamesLex/Great-Uni-Hack-2021/README.md

 This game was completed in a team of 6

 <h3>What I Gathered From This</h3>
-I mainly gathered communication skills and learning how to better work with other people and reinforcing what I already knew and tips on level design
+I mainly gathered communication skills and learning how to better work with other people using Git (here's the repo we used https://github.com/OMANOMNOM/HackathonV1) and reinforcing what I already knew and tips on level design

 <h3>Download</h3>